Three more MLAs join Eknath Shinde camp in Guwahati hotel

 Maharashtra Chief Minister Uddhav Thackeray left his official residence and moved to his family home on Wednesday.

-Three more MLAs reached Guwahati on Thursday amid a political crisis in Maharashtra that has put the future of the Uddhav Thackeray-led government in question, ANI reported.
+Three more MLAs reached Guwahati on Thursday amid the political crisis that has put the future of the Uddhav Thackeray-led government in question, ANI reported.
 The legislators reached the Radisson Blu Hotel in the city, where several other rebel MLAs have been staying since Wednesday morning.

 On Wednesday night, four more rebel MLAs, including minister Gulabrao Patil had reached the hotel.